nota-github/np_app_VOTS2023/README.md

 pip install -e .
 ```

+# Terms of use
+The vision object tracking model published in this repository was developed by combining several modules (e.g., object tracking model, image segmentation model).
+Commercial use of any modifications, additions, or newly trained parameters made to combine these modules is not allowed.
+However, commercial use of the unmodified modules is allowed under their respective licenses.
+If you wish to use the individual modules commercially, you may refer to their original repositories and licenses provided below.

+Object tracking model (license) link : [Github](https://github.com/MCG-NJU/MixFormer), [License](https://github.com/MCG-NJU/MixFormer?tab=MIT-1-ov-file#readme)

+Image segmentation model (license) link : [Github](https://github.com/SysCV/sam-hq), [License](https://github.com/SysCV/sam-hq?tab=Apache-2.0-1-ov-file#readme)

 The official implementation of the CVPR 2022 paper [**MixFormer: End-to-End Tracking with Iterative Mixed Attention**](http://arxiv.org/abs/2203.11082)

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/mixformer-end-to-end-tracking-with-iterative-2/visual-object-tracking-on-lasot)](https://paperswithcode.com/sota/visual-object-tracking-on-lasot?p=mixformer-end-to-end-tracking-with-iterative-2)